Hello and welcome to STAINS™!

 Here’s the pitch!

-Since the beginning of the feminine hygiene industry, companies have tried to sell their products to us by using the fear of leaking blood through our clothes, leaving a huge stain and even huger shame.
+Since the beginning of the disposable menstrual product industry, companies have tried to sell their products to us by using the fear of leaking blood through our clothes, leaving a huge stain and even huger shame.

 An object of beauty.